 4) Buy Captive Bred Fish

-Captive bred fish are not only more hardy, but they are sustainably sourced and humanely treated.
-That cannot be said, unfortunately, for most saltwater fish in this hobby.
+Captive bred fish possess not only enhanced resilience but are also sourced sustainably and treated humanely.
+Unfortunately, this statement doesn’t hold true for the majority of saltwater fish in this hobby.

 5) Research The Source

-What is the point of loving this hobby if our actions are destroying the things we love?
+What’s the point of cherishing this hobby if our actions end up causing harm to the very things we cherish?

 6) Observe Fish Behavior

-But to the best of your ability, watch the fish for obvious signs of stress such as:
+However, to the best of your capacity, observe the beginner saltwater fish for clear indications of stress, including:

 7) Check For Obvious Signs Of Injury/Disease